Cornell-Tech-Urban-Tech-Hub/BIDscope/README.md

 **We will not incorporate server-side rendering (SSR).
 All loading of interactive components should be client-side, so that everything can be wholly contained in the repository.
 If this isn't possible for your visualization, a video demo will suffice (upload to YouTube and embed, etc.)**

+I highly encourage the use of AI-assisted development tools (a la GitHub CoPilot pro, which is free with the student developer pack), if you are unfamiliar with geospatial front-end development.
+Albeit through trial and error, this website is largely developed with CoPilot (the Claude 3.7 thinking model).

 If you need to add extra modules to the project, please email me at mwf62@cornell.edu, and I can install them into the project environment.

 ## Development